 - Parent.
-Each element and attribute has one parent.
-In the Arcane Lighthouse example, the card element is the parent of the cardname, types, year, rarity, expansion and cardtext. - Children.
-Element nodes may have zero, one or more children. cardname, types, year, rarity, expansion and cardtext nodes are all children of the card element
+Each node can have at most one parent.
+The root node of the tree, usually a document, has no parent.
+In the Arcane Lighthouse example, the card element is the parent of the cardname, types, year, rarity, expansion and cardtext elements.
+In XPath, attribute and namespace nodes treat the element they belong to as their parent. - Children.
+Document and element nodes may have zero, one or more children, which can be elements, text nodes, comments or processing instructions.
+The cardname, types, year, rarity, expansion and card-text elements are all children of the card element.
+Confusingly, even though attribute and namespace nodes can have element parents in XPath, they aren't children of their parent elements.

 - Siblings.
-Siblings are nodes that have the same parent. cardname, types, year, rarity, expansion and cardtext nodes are all siblings. - Ancestors.
+Siblings are child nodes that have the same parent.
+The cardname, types, year, rarity, expansion and cardtext elements are all siblings.
+Attributes and and namespace nodes have no siblings. - Ancestors.
 A node's parent, parent's parent, etc. Ancestors of the cardname element are the card element and the cardset nodes. - Descendants A node's children, children's children, etc. Descendants of the cardset element are the card, cardname, types, year, rarity, expansion and cardtext elements.